GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - More info on [Luma WebGL Library](https://github.com/lumalabs/luma-web-examples)
     - [Luma AI](https://lumalabs.ai/) website appears to have an iOS App available for capturing luma splats

-- Notes about GLTF viewers:
+- Special notes about GLTF viewers:
   - `GM Viewer` is for v2.0 glTF files and is currently using Google's [model-viewer](https://github.com/google/model-viewer) web component:
     - Supports both local (blob) and remote URL loading
     - Local loading supports self-contained models (embedded GLTF or binary GLB) as well as GLTF + BIN + Textures
     - The viewer supports loading of multiple models at once, which will be switchable with the viewer's `M` button
     - Support for USDZ was also added but is untested
-  - `GLTF Viewer` is for v2.0 glTF files and is currently using r163 of three.js:
+  - `GLTF Viewer` is for v2.0 glTF files and is currently using r164 of three.js:
     - doesn't support obsolete `pbrSpecularGlossiness`
     - supports currently arbitrary `KHR_animation_pointer`
   - `GLTFS Viewer` is for v2.0 glTF files and is currently using r150 of three.js: